calebccff/Calamity-Game-Engine/README.md

  - or build your own!
 (Half the fun in my opinion)

 This repo was maintained privately in GitLab until now.
-The main reason for publishing this is that one might learn from my mistakes and succeses.
+The main reason for publishing this is that one might learn from my mistakes and successes.
-I would put the old Actor/Solid class implementations and some bloated and ugly code due to the featurecreep as examples of the former, and the start of the UI implementation as examples of the latter.
+I would put the old Actor/Solid class implementations and some bloated and ugly code due to the feature creep as examples of the former, and the start of the UI implementation as examples of the latter.

 I only tend to update this project in my spare time during breaks, thus the development is uneven.
-My plans for this engine for now is mostly to use as a learning experience (maybe develop a game using it later), but this might change.
+My plans for this engine for now are mostly to use as a learning experience (maybe develop a game using it later), but this might change.

-The engine uses some of MonoGames feature and implements parts of the code (either in part or fully) of:
+The engine uses some of MonoGames features and implements parts of the code (either in part or fully) of:

 - Monocle Engine from Maddy Thorson
 - The [player class](https://github.com/NoelFB/Celeste/blob/master/Source/Player/Player.cs) from the game Celeste